 An invoice is an official payment request sent by the vendor to their buyers once the order is fulfilled.
 It lists the goods or services that have been delivered and specifies the amount of money that is owed.

 Typically, an invoice contains invoice number, vendor information, credits/discounts availed, payment schedule/date, and total amount due.

 The key difference between the two documents is the objective or goal.

 When you issue a purchase order, you are requesting for your suppliers to deliver the goods.
 When you issue an invoice, you are requesting customers to make payment.
 Hence:

-- A PO’s goal is to ensure the fulfilment of orders
+- A PO’s goal is to ensure the fulfillment of orders

 - An invoice aims to collect payment for products or services sold

 - A purchase order is usually sent at the beginning of the transaction to form a contract between parties

 - Invoices, on the other hand, are sent at the end of the transaction using the information from the purchase order to request payment